What You’ll Find on This Website

 - Contests and Awards: Some literary contests and awards are prestigious, but many aren’t.
 Worse, they may be money-making schemes, or fronts for fee-charging agencies or publishers.
 On this page you’ll find tips to help you assess a contest’s or an award’s legitimacy, as well as some thoughts on an important question: Is entering worth it?

-- Copyright: Misconceptions and myths surround the complex subject of copyright, including the belief that you must register copyright in order to be fully protected (not true–your work is protected from the moment you write down the words), and include copyright notices on unpublished work submitted to agents and publishers (also not true, and liable to produce a bad impression).
-The Copyright page provides general information on copyright–including why it’s not necessary to register copyright for unpublished book-length work–and punctures some common copyright myths.
+- Copyright: Misconceptions and myths surround the complex subject of copyright, including the belief that you must register your copyright in order to be protected, and that you must include copyright notices on unpublished work submitted to agents and publishers.
+Our Copyright page provides comprehensive information on copyright, copyright registration, and moral rights, and punctures some common copyright myths.

-- Editors and Assessment Services: Self-editing is a vital part of the writer’s craft, but there are also a number of situations in which it may make sense to hire an independent editor or use an assessment service.
-There are many excellent editors and services; unfortunately, there are also many questionable ones, with dubious qualifications, inflated fees, and deceptive come-0ns.
-This page covers the warning signs, and provides tips on how to choose qualified service providers.
+- Editors and Editing Services: Self-editing is a vital part of the writer’s craft, but there are also situations in which it may make sense to hire an independent editor.
+There are many excellent editors and editing services; unfortunately, there are also many questionable ones, with dubious qualifications, inflated fees, and deceptive come-ons.
+On this page you’ll find a list of warning signs, as well as tips on how to vet qualified service providers.
 There’s also a discussion of the limitations of editing, and why you should consider carefully before choosing this often very expensive option.

-- Legal Recourse and Other Remedies: This section provides advice on taking legal action if you believe you’ve been defrauded.
-It also suggests a variety of avenues for filing complaints about dishonest or fraudulent practice.
+- Legal Recourse and Other Remedies: Advice on taking legal action if you believe you’ve been defrauded, along with a variety of avenues for filing complaints about dishonest or fraudulent practice.

 - Literary Agents: A good literary agent can be a tremendous boon to a writer’s career.
 But there are also many disreputable agents who prey on writers by charging fees, promoting their own paid editing services, engaging in kickback referral schemes, and misrepresenting their knowledge and expertise.
-Equally dangerous are the many amateur and incompetent agents, who lack the skills and knowledge to successfully market manuscripts to publishers.
-The Literary Agents page discusses questionable agenting practices, offers tips on how to identify and avoid fraudulent and amateur agents, and provides links to help you research agents’ reputations.
+Equally dangerous are the many amateur and incompetent agents, who lack the skills and knowledge to successfully market manuscripts to publishers; and the unscrupulous scammers who impersonate literary agents in order to extract money from writers.
+Our Literary Agents page discusses questionable agenting practices, offers tips on how to identify and avoid fraudulent and amateur agents, and provides resources to help you research agents’ reputations.

-- Self-Publishing: A growing array of self-publishing options have made it possible for anyone to publish a book, free of charge or at a cost considerably lower than the old-style vanity publishers.
-New technology has fueled unprecedented success for some self-publishers, and eroded the stigma that has traditionally been associated with self publishing.
-Challenges remain, however–in particular, achieving visibility in this increasingly crowded field.
-And the rise of self-publishing has driven a corresponding explosion of schemes and scams aimed at self-publishers.
-The Self-Publishing page takes an in-depth look at all these issues, and provides tips and links to help you find and evaluate appropriate options.
+- Self-Publishing: A growing array of self-publishing options have made it possible for anyone to publish a book, free of charge or at a cost considerably lower than the old-style print vanity publishers.
+It’s a competitive field, however, with many challenges–in particular, achieving visibility in this increasingly crowded publishing segment.
+Plus, the rise of self-publishing has driven a corresponding explosion of schemes and scams aimed at self-publishers.
+Our Self-Publishing page looks in-depth at all these issues, along with to help you find and evaluate appropriate options.

-- Small Presses: The transition to digital technology, which has made it easy and inexpensive to set up a publishing operation, has spurred huge growth in the number of small presses over the past decade or so.
-But though there are many wonderful small presses, there are even more disreputable ones, including amateur publishers run by people with little or no experience in acquiring, editing, producing, or marketing books.
-The Small Presses page discusses these problems and the dangers they pose to writers, along with the warning signs of scams, advice on how to judge a publisher’s professionalism, and links to helpful resources.
+- Small Presses: Digital technology, which makes it easy and inexpensive to set up a publishing operation, has spurred huge growth in the number of small presses over the past couple of decades.
+But though there are many wonderful small presses, there are also many less desirable ones, including vanity publishers in disguise.
+On our Small Presses page, you’ll find a discussion of these problems and the dangers they pose to writers, along with the warning signs of scams, advice on how to judge a publisher’s professionalism, and links to helpful resources.

-- Vanity and Subsidy Publishers: Some vanity publishers are honest and straightforward.
-Many aren’t, concealing their fees, breaking contract terms, and otherwise defrauding writers.
-Either way, vanity publishing is a bad idea–and not just because it’s far more expensive than it needs to be.
-On this page, you’ll learn the warning signs of a dishonest vanity publisher, as well as the many sneaky ways in which vanity publishers attempt to fool you into thinking they’re a good choice.
+- Vanity, Subsidy, and Hybrid Publishers: Some vanity publishers are honest and straightforward, if unduly expensive.
+But many aren’t, concealing their fees, breaking contract terms, and otherwise defrauding writers.
+On this page, you’ll learn the warning signs of a dishonest vanity publisher, as well as the pitfalls of pay-to-play anthologies and the pros and cons of so-called hybrid publishers: publishers that charge hefty fees but offer services equivalent to those of traditional publishers.

 - Writers’ Services: The past few years have seen an extraordinary increase in the number of people writing and trying to publish books.
-In addition to fueling an astounding proliferation of scams and schemes, this has also spawned a variety of writers’ services.
-Some of these services are frauds; a few are genuinely intended to help.
-Many are just a waste of money.
+In addition to fueling an astounding proliferation of scams and schemes, this has also spawned a variety of services targeted to writers.
+Some are frauds; a few are genuinely intended to help.
+Many are a waste of money.
 This page discusses common writers’ services and their usefulness (or lack of it).

 Except for graphics, and where specifically indicated, all Writer Beware® contents copyright © Victoria Strauss